American Eel Index of Abundance

 American eel

-Data collected after the transition to a new vessel and net (June 2015) have been adjusted by a species-specific calibration factor.
-Note we were unable to calculate an index for 2020 in the Rappahannock and James rivers because of a pause in sampling due to COVID-19
+Please note, the gear used in this survey does not efficiently capture the presence of this species.
+Results should not be interpreted as a reliable index of abundance.
+This index includes all American Eels greater than 152 millimeters TL (total length) that are caught in the rivers during the months of April through September.
+Data collected after the transition to a new vessel and net in June 2015 have been adjusted by a species-specific calibration factor.
+Note that we were unable to calculate an index for 2020 in the Rappahannock and James rivers due to a pause in sampling due to COVID-19.

-American Eel Excel data
+American Eel Excel index data (Microsoft Excel download)

 For more information on how this species is managed please visit the ASMFC website.